robin-rpr/calos/doc/faq.rst

 What do the version numbers mean?
 ---------------------------------

-Released versions of Charliecloud have a pretty standard version number, e.g.
+Released versions of Clearly have a pretty standard version number, e.g.
 0.9.7.

 Work leading up to a released version also has version numbers, to satisfy tools that require them and to give the executables something useful to report on :code:`--version`, but these can be quite messy.
-We refer to such versions informally as *pre-releases*, but Charliecloud does not have formal pre-releases such as alpha, beta, or release candidate.
+We refer to such versions informally as *pre-releases*, but Clearly does not have formal pre-releases such as alpha, beta, or release candidate.

 *Pre-release version numbers are not in order*, because this work is in a DAG